deepcausality-rs/deep_causality/README.md

 ## 🙏 Credits

-The project took inspiration by work from several researchers and their teams:
+The project took inspiration from several researchers and their projects in the field:

 * [Judea Pearl](http://bayes.cs.ucla.edu/jp_home.html) at UCLA
 * [Lucien Hardy](https://perimeterinstitute.ca/people/lucien-hardy) at the Perimeter Institute